-- Use blue, gray, gold, tan, and bronze colors
+- Use gray, gold, brass, white, pewter, and bronze colors

-The northeast and southwest element is earth.
-Add earth to your living room by choosing decorations like:
+The northeast and southwest sectors are ruled by the earth element.
+You can add the earth element to your living room by choosing specific decorations.

 - Crystals and other minerals

-- Earth tones colors such as mustard, clay, brown, tan, and russet
+- Earth tones colors such as ochre, mustard, clay, brown, tan, and russet